Array237/CMPG-323-Overview-30449960/README.md

 <p>https://www.sitepoint.com/use-git-branches-buddy/</p>

 # Use of .gitignore
-<p>I will use .gitignore file to indicate which files/folders to ignore and will be unique to each project i will be doing this semester</p>
+<p>I will use .gitignore file to indicate which files/folders to ignore and will be unique to each project I will be submitting this semester</p>

 # Storage of Credentials